NASDAQ

 Undervalued - EV/EBITDA.

-First Advantage Corporation has a PEG-ratio over 1 which is considered overvalued
+First Advantage Corporation has a PEG-ratio under 1 which is considered undervalued

 Undervalued - P/B ratio.